compgenomics2019/Team2-GenePrediction/README.md

 # 	-v 		--verbose			To display running commands
 ```

-If you have a folder named 'assemblies' containing all fasta files, you can run the above pipeline as described in the following exam.
+If you have a folder named 'assemblies' containing all fasta files, you can run the above pipeline as described in the following example.

 ```bash
 # check the contents of the file